We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-When comparing menstrual cups, consider features like shape, size, and materials.
-Since DivaCup comes in multiple sizes, it is suitable for a variety of people.
+When comparing menstrual cups, consider features, like shape, size, and materials.
+Since DivaCup comes in multiple sizes, it’s suitable for a variety of people.

 These products are designed for your hands, not your menstrual cup.
 Use the hand soap to wash your hands both before and after handling your DivaCup.

 If you worry about cleaning your DivaCup in public restrooms, the DivaWipes are for you.
-They are compostable wipes that can be used to clean your menstrual cup when you are away from home and don’t want to use the public bathroom sink.
+They’re compostable wipes that can be used to clean your menstrual cup when you’re away from home and don’t want to use the public bathroom sink.

-To use it, place your DivaCup inside with a little bit of water and put the lid on.
+To use it, place your DivaCup inside with some water and put the lid on.
 Shake until the menstrual cup comes clean.

 Is it safe to sleep with a DivaCup?

 Yes, you can sleep with a DivaCup.
-It can be worn for up to 12 consecutive hours and is suitable for wear during a variety of activities, including sleeping.
+It can be worn up to 12 consecutive hours and is suitable for wear during a variety of activities, including sleeping.

 How do you clean a DivaCup?

 There are several ways to clean a DivaCup.
-You can use cleaning products like DivaWash or DivaWipes, or you can use a mild, unscented, oil-free soap.
-Make sure to thoroughly clean the rim of the DivaCup and the four holes near the rim.
-Boiling your DivaCup for 5-10 minutes in-between each cycle is also recommended.
+You can use cleaning products, like DivaWash or DivaWipes, or you can use a mild, unscented, oil-free soap.
+Thoroughly clean the rim of the DivaCup and the four holes near the rim.
+Boiling your DivaCup for 5 to 10 minutes in-between each cycle is also recommended.

 How long does a DivaCup last?